 Organized, transparent, and flexible management is of the utmost importance when it comes to the success of a cross-functional team.
 As a team leader, you’ll very quickly find that managing this type of team comes with complexities rarely found in a traditional team-management setting.
-However, if handled correctly, your team will reach new heights, breakthrough long-standing barriers, and accomplish goals that would otherwise be out of reach.
+However, if handled correctly, your cross-functional team will reach new heights, break through longstanding barriers, work together to solve an array of organizational challenges, and accomplish goals that would otherwise be out of reach.

-Learn how to achieve success with these 9 key ingredients to managing a cross-functional team.
+Learn how to achieve success with these 9 key leadership characteristics to managing a cross-functional team:

-Without an organized strategy for excellent communication, your cross-functional team doesn’t stand a chance.
-This is the first and most crucial component of your team’s success and should not be taken lightly.
+Without an organized communication strategy, your cross-functional team leadership doesn’t stand a change.
+Clear communication is the first and most crucial component of your team’s success and should not be taken lightly.

-Whenever possible, it’s best to meet face-to-face.
-If regular in-person meetings are unrealistic, there are plenty of online tools you can use to provide a steady, dependable line of communication between you and all of your team members.
+Whenever possible, it’s best to meet face-to-face, but if regular in-person meetings are unrealistic, there are plenty of online tools you can use to provide a steady, dependable line of communication between you and all of your team members.

-When working with a cross-functional team, conflict and misunderstandings that result in a lack of accountability are common.
+When working with a cross-functional team, conflict and misunderstandings that result from failing to establish accountability early on are very common.
 We’ve all heard it before: “I thought he was going to do that,” “I couldn’t start until she did this,” and so on.
 You can prevent these frustrating situations by defining crystal-clear goals and expectations, not only for the team but on an individual level as well.

-It’s crucial that every one of your team members understands the importance of the task at hand.
-Keep in mind that the responsibilities of the cross-functional team are often in addition to your team members’ existing to-do lists.
-If they don’t value the cross-functional team’s objective, they won’t put in the time or effort you require.
-Help them understand why the team’s objectives should matter to them.
+It’s crucial that every one of your team members understands the importance of the team project.
+Keep in mind that the responsibilities of cross-functional teams are often in addition to your team members’ typical job responsibilities.
+If they don’t understand the purpose of the cross-functional team or its value, they won’t put in the time or effort you require for the team to have a successful outcome.
+Help them understand why the cross-functional team’s objectives should matter to them.

 - Become better acquainted with the different strengths and skills at your disposal.